From Text to Mask: Localizing Entities Using the Attention of Text-to-Image Diffusion Models: Limitations and Discussions

 We have found that the segmentation results will drop drastically when an image contains semantically similar objects as shown in Figure~\ref{fig:cohyponym}.
-The same phenomenon has also been found in~\cite{daam} and was termed "Cohyponym Entanglement".
-Besides, when we query the model with affordance-related texts, the obtained attention value is often unsatisfactory.
-One possible solution is to annotate images with functional descriptions and use these paired data to fine-tune the diffusion model.
-We expect that this will lead to a diffusion model equipped with affordance ability.
+The same phenomenon has also been found in~\cite{daam} and was termed ``Cohyponym Entanglement".
+Incorporating extra visual knowledge into the learning stage of diffusion models~\cite{ERNIE} may also help enhance their discriminative abilities.
+Besides, we have made preliminary attempts to adopt affordance-related texts.
+When considering texts with richer semantics like \emph{``graspable part"} and \emph{``cuttable part"}, our framework can provide meaningful masks for images containing knives.
+We will further explore how to efficiently equip our framework with affordance ability in future works.